-Isolated single-arm curls is a super effective workout for your biceps that you can easily do at home.
-For this at-home workouts for biceps, you need to begin with your arms extended out on your sides, forming a T shape.
-Now, keep your palms facing up while you carry the dumbbell with the grip of underhand.
+Isolated single-arm curls are a super-effective workout for your biceps that you can easily do at home.
+For this at-home workout for biceps, you need to begin with your arms extended out on your sides, forming a T shape.
+Now, keep your palms facing up while you carry the dumbbell with the grip of the underhand.
 Afterward, curl one of your arms into a ninety-degree angle.
 After the ninety-degree angle, bring your arm down to your side.
 Keep your other arm extended until you have completed twelve reps on one side.
 In the end, do this workout with the other arm and complete twelve reps on it as well.

 For crossbody curls, you have to alternate your arms while you do equal reps for each side.
-Begin with both of your arms hanging down on your sides and carry the dumbbell with the grip of overhand.
+Begin with both of your arms hanging down on your sides and carry the dumbbell with the overhand grip.
 Afterward, curl one arm up to your opposite shoulder and then bring it back to your side.
 Alternative this movement with your opposite arm and shoulder.
 Don’t stop until you have completed twelve reps on both sides.

 Zottman curls is a biceps workout that got its name from George Zottman, a weightlifter of the late nineteenth century.
-To begin with this at home workouts for biceps, keep your arms down at your sides and hold the weight in your hands with the grip of the underhand.
+To begin with, this at-home workout for biceps, keep your arms down at your sides and hold the weight in your hands with the grip of the underhand.
 Bring your arms up to your shoulders and then, move your hands in a way that your palms face down and the dumbbells get the grip of the overhand.
 Bring your arms down to your sides, slowly.
 Now that your arms are back at your sides, rotate your hands to form the grip of the underhand.